Reading Time: 23 minutes

 ESG PRO maintains £5,000,000 professional indemnity insurance, and a copy of our policy is available upon request.

-Through the ESG PRO legal team, we offer a comprehensive auditing (statement verification) service as part of our ESG Platinum package.
-This needs to be stipulated as part of the SOW and, as with all Platinum services, it is priced accordingly.
+Through the ESG PRO legal team, we offer an optional comprehensive auditing (statement verification) service as part of our ESG services.
+This needs to be stipulated as part of the SOW and is priced accordingly.

-Our core carbon/GHG reporting is focused on preparing a formal Carbon Reduction Plan in accordance with the UK government PPN06/21 procurement standard and for compliance with the UK Streamlined Energy and Carbon Reporting (SECR) regulation.
+Our core carbon/GHG reporting is focused on preparing a formal Carbon Reduction Plan in accordance with the UK government PPN 006 procurement standard and for compliance with the UK Streamlined Energy and Carbon Reporting (SECR) regulation.

 We can support reporting on energy Scopes 1 and 2, and all fifteen categories of Scope 3 as may be applicable, subject to the data being provided by the client.

-In respect of PPN06/21 we report on Scope 1, 2, and the five mandatory Scope 3 categories.
+In respect of PPN 006 we report on Scope 1, 2, and the five mandatory Scope 3 categories.

 Our SECR reporting includes Scope 1, 2, and the Scope 3 categories of Business Travel and Employee Commuting.
 In addition, we generate the appropriate energy intensity ratios.